Localization in quiver moduli spaces: Generalities

 Furthermore, the ring of $\chi$-semi-invariants is given by

-Then we have the projective spectrum of the ring of semi-invariants.\\ \begin{bem} \end{bem} \begin{itemize} \item Since there exists only one closed orbit, the affine quotient is just a point.
-Therefore we get $k[R_d(Q)]^G=k$.
+Then we have the projective spectrum of the ring of semi-invariants. \begin{bem} \end{bem} \begin{enumerate} \item Since there exists only one closed orbit, the affine quotient is just a point.
+Therefore, we get $k[R_d(Q)]^G=k$.
 Thus the projective quotient has no affine component and is a projective variety. \item Since $R_d(Q)$ is an affine space and thus smooth, we get that the open subset of stable points is smooth.
 Thus, since the moduli space $M^s_d(Q)$ is an orbit space associated to the group action restricted to the stable points, it is smooth as well. \item The moduli space $M_d^{ss}(Q)$ does not parametrize the semistable representations, but the polystable ones.
-Polystable representations are such representations which can be decomposed in stable ones of the same slope. \item If semistability and stability coincide, $M_d^{ss}(Q)$ actually is a smooth projective variety.
+Polystable representations are such representations which can be decomposed into a direct sum of stable ones of the same slope. \item If semistability and stability coincide, $M_d^{ss}(Q)$ actually is a smooth projective variety.
 Obviously this is the case if $\mu(d)\neq\mu(e)$ for all $0\neq e<d$.
-In this case the dimension vector $d$ is said to be $\Theta$-indivisible. \item Let $M^{ss}_d(Q)=M^s_d(Q)$.
-For a stable representation $X$ we have that its orbit is of maximal possible dimension.
-Since the scalar matrices act trivially on $R^d(Q)$, the isotropy group is at least one-dimensional.
-Thus for the dimension of the moduli space it follows that \end{itemize} Finally we point out some properties of (semi-)stable representations.
-These properties will be very useful at different points of this paper, for proofs see $\cite{hn}$. \begin{lem} For a quiver $Q$ let $0\rightarrow M\rightarrow X\rightarrow N\rightarrow 0$ be a short exact sequence of representations.\begin{enumerate} \item The following are equivalent: \begin{itemize} \item $\mu(M)\leq\mu(X)$ \item $\mu(X)\leq\mu(N)$ \item $\mu(M)\leq\mu(N)$ \end{itemize} \item The following holds:
+In this case the dimension vector $d$ is said to be $\Theta$-indivisible. \item For a stable representation $X$ we have that its orbit is of maximal possible dimension.
+Since the scalar matrices act trivially on $R_d(Q)$, the isotropy group is at least one-dimensional.
+Thus, if the moduli space $M^s_d(Q)$ is not empty, for the dimension of the moduli space we have \end{enumerate}